rob-gif/Web-Browser/README.md

 # Web-Browser
 # Python
-I hope to make something new unique and cool with my python skills, if you are with my adjectives that's the definition of a browser IN PYTHON
+I hope to make something new unique and cool with my python skills, that sounds like a web browser doesn't it,and not just that a web browser IN PYTHON

+@still making it